- Services and Products

 Activities For New and Copied Blackboard Courses:

 - Add Content: With Blackboard you can add many types of files and Blackboard Tools to your course.
-Find more information about content creation at the Blackboard Help website.
+Find more information about content creation in the Add Content page.

 - Make Your Course Available to Your Students: Blackboard courses are not visible to the students enrolled in them on the My Courses module until the instructor makes the course available.
 The step-by-step instructions for making your course available can be found on the Faculty Top 5 FAQs webpage.